 --You ended up in 5th place, just a little short of a medal.
 I can imagine that was very frustrating, but was there anything that helped you get into the mindset you just described?

-Last season, I had a lot of success with my results.
-But in the opening round at Luca, I ended up in 9th place, so I accepted that and thought carefully about what I was lacking and what skills I wanted to improve.
-The moment I focused on myself, I began to see the meaning of skiing for myself.
-I really thought about
+Last season, I was very focused on the results.
+But in the opening race in Luca, I finished 9th, and I accepted that result.
+I thought carefully about what I was lacking and what skills I wanted to improve, and the moment I focused on myself, I realized what it meant to ski for myself.
+I

-Since then, I think I've been able to go into competitions with that mindset, skiing the way I want to ski for myself.
+Since then, I think I've been able to approach competitions with the mindset of skiing for myself and doing the kind of skiing I want to do.

 -By the way, when you came in 9th in the opening race, was there anything specific that you decided you needed to change?